OpenAngelArena/oaa/docs/design/design_primer.md

 2. Bosses should rely on a very small number of active abilities

-3. Try and avoid passive abilities for bosses
+3. Try and avoid passive abilities for bosses when possible.

+4. When employing passives make them easily noticeable.

-4. Successfully completing Boss encounters should require learning new mechanics
+5. Successfully completing Boss encounters should require learning new mechanics

-5. The mechanics should be taught during the battle with either:
+6. The mechanics should be taught during the battle with either:

   - Highly visible/audible cues. (these cues should be clearly outlined in the design document)

   - The use of easily recognizable unaltered dota 2 mechanics (like stuns or knockups).

-6. Proper boss encounters are 3-stages, becoming increasingly difficult each stage.
+7. Proper boss encounters are 3-stages, becoming increasingly difficult each stage.

-7. Each stage adds on top of the previous stage, teaching players the Boss's mechanics in the early stages before becoming difficult later.
+8. Each stage adds on top of the previous stage, teaching players the Boss's mechanics in the early stages before becoming difficult later.

-8. Players should understand Bosses' abilities without having to read them.
+9. Players should understand Bosses' abilities without having to read them.

 ## Item design guidelines

 In addition to the general design principles, here are some thing to keep in mind when designing Items:

 1. Items should fill a niche.
-If a

-2. Items should introduce
+2. Items should increase the number of viable builds.

+2. Items can employ a variety of possible abilities to that end:

+  - Completely new abilities/stats

+  - Combination of existing abilities/stats

+  - New applications of existing abilities/stats

+3. New items should be on average more powerful than the highest level vanilla dota 2 items.

+4. New items should have progression through multiple tiers.

 [0]: README.md